scipp/sciline/docs/developer/architecture-and-design/workflow-design.md

 Generally, the user must provide configuration parameters to a workflow.
 In many cases there are defaults that can be used.
 In either case, these parameters must be associated with the correct step in the workflow.
-This is complicated by the non-linear nature of the workflow.
+This gets complicated by the non-linear nature of the workflow.
 A flat list of parameters has been used traditionally, relying entirely on parameter naming.
 This is problematic for two reasons:
 First, certain basic workflow steps may be used in multiple places.